thundergnat/X11-libxdo/README.md

 ##### method .get-window-pid( $window )

-Get the PID owning a window.
+Get the PID or the process owning a window.
 Not all applications support this.
 It looks at the _NET_WM_PID property of the window.

 Takes one parameter: